-- 9. Fine-scale biological data, as required under Conservation Measure 121/XIX shall be collected and recorded.
-Such data shall be reported in accordance with the Scheme of International Scientific Observation. - This provision concerning the minimum distance separating fishing locations is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission. - The specified period is adopted in accordance with the reporting period specified in Conservation Measure 51/XIX, pending the adoption of a more appropriate period by the Commission.
+12. Fine-scale biological data, as required under Conservation Measure 121/XIX, shall be collected and recorded.
+Such data shall be reported in accordance with the Scheme of International Scientific Observation.

+- 13. Each vessel operating in this fishery during the period 1 March to 31 May 2002 shall conduct twenty (20) research trawls in the manner described in Annex 219/A. - This provision concerning the minimum distance separating fishing locations is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission. - The specified period is adopted in accordance with the reporting period specified in Conservation Measure 51/XIX, pending the adoption of a more appropriate period by the Commission.